ahgraber/ml_setup/python.md

       * Vanilla Python + optimized libraries is what I use - except for with tensorflow/plaidml, where I use vanilla libraries as well
    * [Intel Optimized Python](https://software.intel.com/en-us/distribution-for-python) (current Python version 3.6.x)
 Note, while the most recent vanilla python version is 3.7.x, this is incompatible with tensorflow, so I'd recommend using 3.6.x regardless.
+   * Windows note: I'd recommend installing WSL and running your entire python environment through WSL.
+You can start a jupyter notebooks server on the WSL side and access in using browser from Windows using `http://localhost:8888/...`.
 3. Ensure PATH is correct (see [.bash_profile](https://github.com/ahgraber/ml_setup/edit/master/bash_profile.md))
 4. Load python packages to support dev environment.
 If using jupyter notebook or spyder3 on macOS, it may be a good idea to [download xQuartz](https://www.xquartz.org/) and install
 ```